 VIDEO – California Senate Education Committee Hearing on AB30 “California Racial Mascots Act” Press Conference.

-Watch an episode of ‘Native Report’ featuring coverage of the Change the Mascot Campaign rally that took place in Minneapolis, Minnesota during the NFL season.
-Watch it here.
+Watch: An episode of ‘Native Report’ featuring coverage of the Change the Mascot Campaign rally that took place in Minneapolis, Minnesota during the NFL season

-Citing Civil Rights History, Groups Ask NFL Players to Oppose Washington NFL Team Name and Join the Change the Mascot Campaign – read more here
+Read: Citing Civil Rights History, Groups Ask NFL Players to Oppose Washington NFL Team Name and Join the Change the Mascot Campaign

-- Current and former NFL player, coaches and executives in support of change
+- View the current and former NFL player, coaches and executives in support of change

-- Oneida Nation Representative Ray Halbritter appeared on MSNBCs “Jansing & Co.” to discuss the latest developments – watch here
+Watch: Oneida Indian Nation Representative Ray Halbritter appeared on MSNBCs “Jansing & Co.” to discuss the latest developments

 VIDEO: Remarks by Oneida Nation Representative Ray Halbritter